 The Worst Case Scenario: a Cautionary Tale

 Where did it all go wrong, you ask?
-We told my in-laws.
+I told my in-laws.

-Of course, we also asked them to keep this under wraps until after we make an official announcement.
-Oh, how naive we were...How unaware of the power of the family grapevine...
+Of course, I also asked them to keep this under wraps until after we make an official announcement.
+Oh, how naive I was...How unaware of the power of the family grapevine...

-My father-in-law kept quiet, but the mother was a different story.
-She told one person, that person told another person, and so on...
+My mother-in-law told one person, that person told another person, and so on...
 Before I knew it, the news spread like wild fire, and I've had absolutely no control over the situation.

 I felt disappointed and betrayed.
 And I particularly resented the fact that our only grandparent heard the news from someone else and wondered why we didn't want to tell her ourselves.